haosulab/ManiSkill2-SPA/transportnets/README.md

 # Transporter Networks

-This folder provides a transporter networks baseline to solve the AssemblingKits task.
+This folder provides a [Transporter Networks](https://github.com/google-research/ravens) baseline to solve the AssemblingKits task.

 The original Transporter Networks method has some imprecision that won't be able to solve the more strict ManiSkill2 AssemblingKits environment.
 As a result, as a more engineered solution this particular baseline does the following

 1. Perform an initial scan over the environment, capturing 10 images from the hand-view camera.
 This is all fused into a single bird-eye view camera and height map.
 The initial scan is done using the `pd_joint_pos` actions in `qpos_scan_sequence.pkl`
 2. Train the Transporter Network on this scanned data, while also predicting a bin of 144 rotations instead of the default 36.
-3. During evaluation (e.g in the ManiSkill2 challenge), perform the same initial scan and then predict the pose of the target object and the pose of the goal object (the actions of the TransporterNetwork).
+3. During evaluation (e.g in the ManiSkill2 challenge), perform the same initial scan and then predict the pose of the target object and the pose of the goal object (the actions of the Transporter Network).
 A motion planning solution is then used to pick and place according to the predicted poses.

 The initial scan + motion planning solution looks as follows: